MGustav0/gobarber2.0/README.md

 The [MIT License](https://opensource.org/licenses/MIT) - Use freely, I am not responsible for the actions of third parties.

 ©️ Copyright?
-2020 - Proffy - Intellectual property does not exist!
+2020 - GoBarber - Intellectual property does not exist!
 Copying Is Not Theft.
+Copy Authorized by Rocketseat.